zzxwill/odps/intl.en-US/User Guide/MapReduce/Summary/MapReduce.md

 MaxCompute provides three versions of MapReduce programming interface:

--   MaxCompute MapReduce：Native interface for MaxCompute, which is faster than other interfaces.
+-   MaxCompute MapReduce: Native interface for MaxCompute, which is faster than other interfaces.
 It is more convenient to develop a program without exposing file system.

--   [MR2](reseller.en-US/User Guide/MapReduce/Summary/Extended MapReduce.md) \(Extended MapReduce\): The extension to MaxCompute, which supports more complex job scheduling logic.
+-   [MR2](reseller.en-US//MapReduce/Summary/Extended MapReduce.md) \(Extended MapReduce\): The extension to MaxCompute, which supports more complex job scheduling logic.
 MapReduce  is implemented in the same way as the  MaxCompute native interface.

--   [Hadoop compatible version](reseller.en-US/User Guide/MapReduce/Summary/Open-source MapReduce.md): Highly compatible with [Hadoop MapReduce](http://hadoop.apache.org/docs/r1.0.4/cn/mapred_tutorial.html) ,  but not compatible with  MaxCompute native interface and [MR2](https://help.aliyun.com/document_detail/27876.html).
+-   [Hadoop compatible version](reseller.en-US//MapReduce/Summary/Open-source MapReduce.md): Highly compatible with [Hadoop MapReduce](http://hadoop.apache.org/docs/r1.0.4/cn/mapred_tutorial.html) ,  but not compatible with  MaxCompute native interface and [MR2](https://help.aliyun.com/document_detail/27876.html).

-The preceding three versions are basically the same in the  [Basic concepts](reseller.en-US/User Guide/MapReduce/Function Introduction/Map/Reduce.md), [Job submission](reseller.en-US/User Guide/MapReduce/Function Introduction/Command.md), [Input and output](reseller.en-US/User Guide/MapReduce/Function Introduction/Input and Output.md), and [Resource](reseller.en-US/User Guide/MapReduce/Function Introduction/Resources.md), and the only difference is the  Java SDK.
+The preceding three versions are basically the same in the  [Basic concepts](reseller.en-US//MapReduce/Function Introduction/Basic Concepts.md), [Job submission](reseller.en-US//MapReduce/Function Introduction/Command.md), [Input and output](reseller.en-US//MapReduce/Function Introduction/Input and Output.md), and [Resource](reseller.en-US//MapReduce/Function Introduction/Resources.md), and the only difference is the Java SDK.
 This article introduces the principle of MapReduce.
 For more detailed description of MapReduce, see [Hadoop MapReduce Course](http://hadoop.apache.org/docs/r1.0.4/cn/mapred_tutorial.html).

 **Note:** You are not yet able to read or write data from the external tables through MapReduce.

 ## Scenarios {#section_m5s_rwf_vdb .section}

 MapReduce was originally proposed by Google as a distributed data processing model and is now widely applied in multiple business scenarios.
-The example is as follows:
+The following are the examples:

 -   Search: web crawl, flip index, PageRank.
 -   Web access log analytics:
-    -   Analize and mine the web access, shopping behavior characteristics to achieve personalized recommendation.
+    -   Analyze and mine the web access, shopping behavior characteristics to achieve personalized recommendation.
     -   Analyze user's access behavior.
 -   Statistics and analysis for the text:
     -   The Wordcount and TFIDF analysis of Mo Yan novels.